Canon 6D vs Sony A7 II

-The Canon EOS 6D and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and November 2014.
+The Canon EOS 6D and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in September 2012 and November 2014.
 The 6D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Canon 6D and the Sony A7 II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Sony A7 II.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (24 percent) than the Canon 6D.
 Moreover, the A7 II is markedly lighter (22 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.